Credit Karma Guide to Budgeting

 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you have no idea where your money goes each month, you’re not alone.
-Just 41% of Americans follow a budget, according to a 2016 survey by U.S. Bank.
-But a budget can help make sure you’re spending your money on the things that are most important to you.
+A budget can help make sure you’re spending your money on the things that are most important to you.
 This guide will walk you through building a budget and sticking to it.

 Set your goals

-Just as you’d make sure to embark on a road trip with some sort of map, you should set out on the adventure of life knowing what financial direction you’re heading.
+Just as you’d make sure to embark on a road trip with some sort of map, you should set out on the adventure of life knowing what financial direction you’re heading in.
 In order to create your financial road map — whether it’s for just you or your family of six — you’ve got to determine where you’re going.